mschristensen/BoidsCanvas/README.md

 ## Usage

-Clone the repository to get started.
+This plugin is available as `boids-canvas` on NPM and Bower.
+Alternatively, you can clone this repository.
 Use this animation on your webpage simply by:

 ```html
 <body>